Tornado outbreak sequence of June 20–26, 2023: Meteorological synopsis

-On the heels of another tornado outbreak sequence, a second tornado outbreak sequence began on June 20 with a few weak tornadoes in North Dakota and Minnesota.
+On the heels of another tornado outbreak sequence, a new outbreak sequence began on June 20 with a few weak tornadoes in North Dakota and Manitoba.
 On June 21, strong southwesterly winds associated with a large upper-level trough over the Western United States began overspreading central portions of the country.
 The Storm Prediction Center (SPC) issued a bimodal level 3/Enhanced risk, one encompassing the tri-state region of Wyoming, Colorado, and Nebraska, and the second stretching from the Texas/Oklahoma panhandles into North Texas.
 To the south, an extraordinarily moist environment with dewpoints in the mid-70s °F over the spread area.
 High moisture combined with daytime heating resulted in an unstable airmass characterized by mixed-layer convective available potential energy (CAPE) in excess of 4,500 J/kg.
 Favorable wind shear overspread this environment, while the combination of outflow from morning storms and a nearby dry line became the focal point for thunderstorm development.
 A broken line of supercells developed from Kansas southward into Texas, contributing to large hail, damaging winds, and a few tornadoes.
 An especially intense tornado moved through western sections of Matador, Texas, killing four people and causing major damage.
 To the north across Colorado, Wyoming, and Nebraska, storms similarly developed along remnant outflow.
 Although low-level shear was weak, this outflow enhanced shear in the immediate vicinity of storms, resulting in numerous tornadoes that over largely open country.
 A total of 37 tornadoes touched down in Colorado that day, 27 of which were spawned by a single slow-moving supercell near Akron.
 A less active day occurred on June 22, although sporadic severe weather occurred across the Southern Plains, including a few brief tornado touchdowns in Colorado and Wyoming.
 This included a rain-wrapped EF1 tornado that moved through the Denver suburb of Highlands Ranch.